IAS 38 and Crypto: The IFRS Intangible-Asset Treatment (2026)

 IAS 38 and Crypto: The IFRS Intangible-Asset Treatment

-• No crypto-specific IFRS standard.
-The IFRS IC June 2019 agenda decision governs.
+• There is no crypto-specific IFRS standard; the IFRS IC June 2019 agenda decision governs.

-• A crypto holding is not cash and not a financial asset.
+• A crypto holding is neither cash nor a financial asset.

-• IAS 38 default = cost model (cost less impairment, no write-up).
-Fair value only via the revaluation model, and only with an active market — gains to OCI, not profit or loss.
+• The IAS 38 default is the cost model (cost less impairment, no write-up).
+Fair value is available only through the revaluation model, and only where there is an active market, with gains routed to OCI rather than profit or loss.

 The governing text: the June 2019 agenda decision